All You Need To Know About A Walking Tour of Funchal

 The 16th Century Fortress ruins of Sao Felipe can be found alongside Pelourinho Square.
 Customs houses were built here in the 15th century for the sugar trade.

 Mercado dos Lavradores

-Located in Rua Latino Coelho the art deco market was built in the 1930’s from a design of Edmundo Tavares.
-Check out the Azul tiled panels at the entrance to the Mercado these dates back to 1940.
-The busiest days are Friday and Saturday where there are much more stalls than on Monday to Thursdays.
-The smells, sights and electric atmosphere of this market make it one of our favorites.
+Located in Rua Latino Coelho the Art Deco market was built in the 1930s from a design by Edmundo Tavares.
+Check out the Azul tiled panels at the entrance to the Mercado these date back to 1940.
+The busiest days are Friday and Saturday where there are much more stalls than on Monday to Thursday.
+The smells, sights and electric atmosphere of this market make it one of our favourites.
 We visited the market 3 times during our 2-week stay.
 You can find fish, meat, flowers, spices, fruits, and vegetables as well as cafes and local shops.
-The fish market is very busy on Friday and Saturdays.
+The fish market is very busy on Fridays and Saturdays.

 The market is open:

 At the front of the market, there are flower stalls with ladies still in the traditional dress of Madeira.
 Their hats tell a story if the tower is straight the women are single and if they are curved the ladies are married.

 One of Madeira’s very successful projects – The Open Doors Art Project.
 Rua de Santa Maria is the oldest street in Funchal.
 Dating back to the early 1400s this narrow cobblestoned street was part of the neighbourhood of Santa Maria Maior.
 Many of the buildings were warehouses for the Madeira wine.
 The area became dilapidated and the buildings were abandoned until the Open Doors Art Project was introduced to the area.
 The project encouraged local artists to create their works of art on the abandoned doorways which in turn gave new energy to this area.

 Today it is bustling with restaurants, bars, and galleries.